Bubble-Protocol/seedling/docs/help.md

 To show appreciation for content and reward its author, readers can tip an article by clicking the ![tip button](./img/tip-button.png) symbol wherever it is found.
 Next to the symbol is a number representing the total amount of tipped ETH the article has received (displayed in mETH).

-Tips are made from the reader's wallet in the blockchain's native **ETH** currency and are sent to the wallet account of the content's registered author, minus a small platform fee of 10%.
+Tips are made from the reader's wallet in the blockchain's native ETH currency and are sent to the wallet account of the content's registered author, minus a small platform fee of 10%.

-As an author, anytime a reader tips your content, your registered wallet account will be automatically credited.
+As an author, anytime a reader tips your content your registered wallet account will be automatically credited.

 | :gear: **How It Works** |
 |:-|
 | *Tips are sent to Seedling's on-chain TipJar smart contract, which identifies the content's registered author and forwards the tip to their wallet account, minus the platform fee.* |

-## More Information
+# More Information

 For more information, questions, feedback or suggestions, feel free to contact us on the [Bubble Protocol Discord server](https://discord.gg/sSnvK5C) or at support@seedling-d.app.